bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 }
 ```

 Only use the [Revoke a token](/api-reference/store-management/tokens/api-token/revoketoken) endpoint to revoke compromised tokens under emergency situations.
-Uncompromised short-lived tokens do not need to be revoked.
+Uncompromised short-lived tokens do not need to be revoked and should be allowed to naturally expire.

 ### Authenticating with an auto-generated Stencil token